tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 * 5V / GND header pins
 * 3V3 / GND header pins

-Only one of the power options should be usde at a time.
+Only one of the power options should be used at a time.

 Pinout guide from lastminuteengineers: